-Our Compensation Committee is currently composed of three directors: Messrs.
-Park, Schwartz, and Wilson.
-During the 2012 fiscal year and until February 14, 2013, the Compensation Committee was composed of five directors: Messrs.
-Park, Schwartz, Wilson, Gomo and Dempsey.
+Since February 13, 2014, the Compensation Committee has been composed of three directors: Messrs.
+Mora, Schwartz, and Weber.
+In 2013, until February 14, the Compensation Committee was composed of five directors: Messrs.
+Park, Schwartz, Gomo, Dempsey and Stoddard M. Wilson.
+From February 14, 2013 to June 7, 2013, the Compensation Committee was composed of three directors: Messrs.
+Park, Schwartz and Wilson.
+From June 7, 2013 to February 13, 2014, the Compensation Committee was composed of three directors: Messrs.
+Schwartz, Weber and Wilson.
 None of the members of our Compensation Committee have, at any time, been one of our officers or employees.
 None of our executive officers serve, or in the past year have served, as a member of the board of directors or compensation committee of any entity that has one or more executive officers who serve on our board of directors or Compensation Committee.